 \section{Further generalisation: black hole in a swirling Levi-Civita-Bertotti-Robinson-Bonnor-Melvin electromagnetic background}

 There are several possible generalisations of the spacetimes described by eqs. (\ref{LWP-spherical-new})-(\ref{fbar}).
 For instance using a complex parameter for the Harrison transformation, thus including an electric Bonnor-Melvin background or considering a seed with both external Bertotti-Robinson electric and magnetic field.
-Furthermore a more general Lie-point symmetry can be used instead of the Harrison we exploited in section \ref{sec:generation}.
+Furthermore a more general Lie-point symmetry can be used, instead of the Harrison we exploited in section \ref{sec:generation}.
 We can compose the Harrison transformation with the Ehlers transformation to add both an external Bonnor-Melvin electromagnetic field and a swirling gravitational background.
-The composition of the two continuos and one-parameter transformations is unique because as shown in \cite{Type-I}, the two elements of the group of the Lie-point symmetries of the electromagnetic Ernst equations, SU(2,1), commute.
-Therefore the resulting solution that can be generated with these two maps is unique\footnote{Obviously, the composition with other discrete symmetry transformations can add some further physical features, such as angular momentum, NUT or monopolar electromagnetic charges.}.
-This kind of composite map has already used to generate a number of different black holes solutions, see for instance \cite{illy} or \cite{dipinto}, however in this case since the seed already carry the Bertotti-Robinson external electromagnetic field, the black hole solutions built in this paper have a even more general background.\\
+The composition of the two continuous and one-parameter transformations is unique, because as shown in \cite{Type-I}, the two elements of the group of the Lie-point symmetries of the electromagnetic Ernst equations, $SU(2,1)$, commute\footnote{This is not a trivial property because, in general, the symmetry group of the Ernst equations is not abelian.}.
+Therefore the resulting solution that can be generated with the composition of these two maps is also unique\footnote{Obviously, the composition with other discrete symmetry transformations can add some further physical features, such as angular momentum, NUT or monopolar electromagnetic charges.}.
+This kind of composite map has already used to generate a number of different black holes solutions, see for instance \cite{illy} or \cite{dipinto}, however in this case, since the seed already carry the Bertotti-Robinson external electromagnetic field, the black hole solutions built in this paper have even a more general background.\\